TrellixVulnTeam/swahilipython_SCMU/Doc/library/dis.rst

    If *first_line* is not ``None``, it indicates the line number that should be reported for the first source line in the disassembled code.
-Otherwise, the source line information (if any) is taken directly from the disassembled code object.
+Otherwise, the source line information (if any) is taken directly kutoka the disassembled code object.

    If *current_offset* is not ``None``, it refers to an instruction offset in the disassembled code.
 Setting this means :meth:`.dis` will display a "current instruction" marker against the specified opcode.

-   .. classmethod:: from_traceback(tb)
+   .. classmethod:: kutoka_traceback(tb)

-      Construct a :class:`Bytecode` instance from the given traceback, setting *current_offset* to the instruction responsible for the exception.
+      Construct a :class:`Bytecode` instance kutoka the given traceback, setting *current_offset* to the instruction responsible for the exception.

    .. data:: codeobj